Asqry/custom-bot-terms/README.md

 	> Downgrading to the plan below
 	> Removing a few features, knocking down the price
 	> Downgrading to the lower plan and giving credit in the actual server to the developer in the form of a "Bot Developer" role hoisted at least above the default member role
+	> You do something for one of my multiple servers that I own, in the form of a staff role, management, graphic design, etc

+	*I reserve the right to stop service at any time*